nareshkumar1433/azml_Capston_Project_Udacity/README.md

 ### Results

-In our experiment we found out `SparseNormalizer GradientBoosting` to be the best model based on the accuracy metric.
-The accuracy score for this models was `0.99411`.
+In our experiment we found out `TruncatedSVDWrapper,XGBoost Classifier` to be the best model based on the accuracy metric.
+The accuracy score for this models was `0.99412`.

-The parameters for the model `SparseNormalizer GradientBoosting` are described in the table below.
+The parameters for the model `TruncatedSVDWrapper,XGBoost Classifier` are described in the table below.

-`SparseNormalizer`
+`TruncatedSVDWrapper`

 Parameters | Values
 ---------- | ------
 copy | True
 norm | max

-`GradientBoosting`
+`XGBoost Classifier`

 Parameters | Values
 ---------- | ------